ibm-cloud-docs/billing-usage/exporting-usage.md

 | Created Time        | Timestamp at which the CSV report was generated |
 | Version             | The version number of the account summary CSV   |
 {: class="simple-tab-table"}
-{: caption="Table 1.
-Account summary CSV header titles and descriptions for account metadata" caption-side="bottom"}
+{: caption="Account summary CSV header titles and descriptions for account metadata" caption-side="bottom"}
 {: tab-group="account-summary-1-2"}
 {: #account-owner-id-1-2}
 {: tab-title="Account Metadata"}